streetfurkout/TheDeli/TheDeli/ReadMe.md

 ## Description of the Project

-The Deli app customers can create a new order, and they can build their orders too.
-When they confirm their order.
-They can also see their receipt and inside the receipt they can follow their payment amount and date.
+Customers can create a new order, and they can customize their sandwich orders too.
+When they confirm their order, they can also see their receipt and inside of the receipt they can follow their payment amount and payment date.
 ![exportedDiagram.drawio.png](IMGs%2FexportedDiagram.drawio.png)

 ## User Stories